SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Table 2 list a mapping for each EPP to REPP, the subsequent sections provide details for each request.
-Each respource URL in the table is assumed to use tge prefix "/{context-root}/{version}/".
+All resource URLs in the table are assumed to use the prefix: "/{context-root}/{version}/".

 {c}:  An abbreviation for {collection}: this MUST be substituted with "domains", "hosts", "contacts" or "messages".

-{i}:  An abbreviation for {id}: a domain name, hostname, contact-id or a message-id.
+{i}:  An abbreviation for {id}:  this MUST be substituted with the value of a domain name, hostname, contact-id or a message-id.

   Command mapping from EPP to REPP.